steevschmidt/PanelWizard/README.md

 - Final requirement is Github open source project
 - High level specification
 - Overview of the structure, with stubs for future functions.
 - Tool that runs in the top three browsers.
-Interacts with a database (e.g. AWS RDS).
-User answers questions via the browser.
+- Tool that interacts with HEA's database (for HomeIntel customers).
+- Tool that allows users answers questions and see results in a browser window.